ackhoury/mbreplacer/README.md

 ### Normal people
 Should work on any python enabled OS.

-Normal users can just download mbtool executable for their OS here: https://github.com/ackhoury/mbtool/releases
+Normal people can just download mbtool executable for their OS here: https://github.com/ackhoury/mbtool/releases

 ### Cool people